 This is the first report on leaching of phthalate ester plasticizers into infusion fluids stored in PET containers, and the findings could be useful for the risk assessment of DEHP and other phthalate ester released from plastic containers into pharmaceutical products.
-We recommend similar studies on other pharmaceutical companies' products.
-It seems that related regulatory institutions in all countries must these monitor products and encourage pharmaceutical companies to use safer materials for the production of the pharmaceutical plastic container.
+We similar studies recommend on other pharmaceutical companies' products.
+It seems that related regulatory institutions in all countries must monitor these products and encourage pharmaceutical companies to use safer materials for the production of the pharmaceutical plastic container.